quocanh/spark-cherry/README.md

 # spark-cherry
-Some treats for apache spark lovers
+Some treats for apache spark lovers.

+Functions in this repository amy be useful in many cases.